jbianco-prog/Get-VTReport/README.md

 ## 📖 Description

-**VirusTotal Hash Checker** is a PowerShell script that automates the process of checking file hashes (MD5, SHA1, SHA256) against the VirusTotal database.
+**Get-VTReport** is a PowerShell script that automates the process of checking file hashes (MD5, SHA1, SHA256) against the VirusTotal database.
 It processes batch lists of hashes, respects API rate limits, and generates detailed CSV reports with threat level classifications.

 ### ✨ Key Features